emu-russia/pureikyubu/SRC/DolwinEmu/Readme.md

 - DOL
 - ELF
 - BIN (not sure if this works and generally there are probably no demos left in .bin format)
-- GCM/ISO: unencrypted GameCube disc images.
-Altered dumps from scenic groups are also supported.
+- GCM/ISO: unencrypted GameCube disc images

-Dolwin does not in any way support game piracy.
-Although who cares, after all, games are not for sale, according to Wikipedia, GameCube support was discontinued in 2007.

 ## HWConfig